7 Best Stereo Imaging Plugins For Better Mixes

 • Mono Summing

-A1 Stereo Control offers mono summing that collapses the stereo signal to mono for checking compatibility, and I think this monitoring function is essential for ensuring your mixes translate to mono playback systems.
-The mono sum shows you how your stereo processing and panning decisions survive mono playback without needing external monitoring setups.
+A1 Stereo Control also has mono summing, which collapses the stereo signal to mono so you can check compatibility.
+I find this monitoring feature essential for making sure your mixes work well on mono playback systems.
+The mono sum lets you hear how your stereo processing and panning choices hold up in mono, without needing extra monitoring gear.

 3. Polyverse Wider 2 (Free plugin)